Golden Globe Award for Best Motion Picture – Non-English Language

-The Golden Globe Award for Best Foreign Language Film is a Golden Globe Award presented by Dick Clark Productions to reward theatrically-released feature film not in the English language.
+The Golden Globe Award for Best Motion Picture – Non-English Language is a Golden Globe Award presented by Dick Clark Productions to reward theatrically-released feature film not in the English language.

 It was first introduced at the 7th Golden Globe Awards for the 1949 film year as Best Foreign-Language Foreign Film, and would return to be awarded yearly from the 1957 film year onwards; from 1948 to 1972, it existed alongside the Best English-Language Foreign Film category, which was intended for English-language films made outside the United States.
-The two categories were fused into Best Foreign Language Film in 1973, now rewarding any non-American films regardless of language; this was reversed in 1986 when it was renamed to Best Foreign Language Film, although this last change also made American films in non-English language eligible, such as winners Letters from Iwo Jima and Minari.
+The two categories were fused into Best Foreign Film in 1973, now rewarding any non-American films regardless of language; this was reversed in 1986 when it was renamed to Best Foreign Language Film, although this last change also made American films in non-English language eligible, such as winners Letters from Iwo Jima and Minari.
+In 2022, the category was renamed Best Motion Picture – Non-English Language.

 The award was originally an equivalent to the pre-existent Best English-Language Foreign Film, for English-language film made outside the United States.

-Since the 1987 change in the criteria for this award, its eligibility criteria have been considerably broader than those for the Academy Award for Best International Feature Film; films are notably not submitted by their country, and there is not limit of one-eligible film per country as in the Academy Awards.
+Since the 1987 change in the criteria for this award, its eligibility criteria have been considerably broader than those for the Academy Award for Best International Feature Film; films are notably not submitted by their country, and there is no limit of one-eligible film per country as in the Academy Awards.
 Before 1974, the award was given only infrequently, and with several films being jointly honoured per year.

 The most honored country in this category is the United Kingdom, with seven films honored, followed by Spain and France.